CZ-NIC/fred-docs/TypographicConventions.rst

 Special characters
 ------------------

-The only characters that have a special meaning are angle brackets < >
+.. rubric:: Angle brackets < >

-used in some code illustrations, like this:
+Angle brackets are sometimes used in code illustrations, like this:

 .. code-block:: bash